rdknight/rdknight.github.io/_posts/2018-07-04-aintellicene.md

 The word anthropocene is a combination of ancient Greek subwords, loosely translated into "New Man", thus the New Age of Man.

-I find the proposal somewhat arrogant, and again, Man-centric.
+I find the proposal somewhat arrogant and discontinuous.

 There is no doubt that humans have had significant impact on the ecology, atmosphere, and, even geology of our planet.
 Indeed, we are